0xca7/rust-re/posts/iterators.md

 contains symbols, names and everything else you want to have from debug build.

 For the `release` build, I specified it should be stripped [1].
-This is the optimized build that you'd actually ship.
+This is the build that you'd actually ship.

 Now here's a little catch: When you build your Rust project with `cargo build` you get the debug build, not the release build.
 As such, it can happen that you get hold of a debug binary instead of a release binary.
 I will cover both cases.